 1. How can I find a quality provider?

 You are very smart to know that not all abortion providers are alike, just as in any field.
 The first thing you might want to do is to get a referral from someone you trust, such as your doctor or family planning clinic.
-Next, be certain that the provider is a member of one of the national organizations, such as the National Coalition of Abortion Providers (www.ncap.com) or the National Abortion Federation (www.prochoice.org).
-A yellow page ad is not a guarantee of quality service!
+Next, be certain that the provider is a member of one of the national organizations, such as the Abortion Care Network (www.abortioncarenetwork.org) or the National Abortion Federation (www.prochoice.org).
+An internet or yellow page ad is not a guarantee of quality service!
 Try to get the name of the physician before your appointment so that you can do a web check.
 Is the doctor board-certified in ob-gyn?
 Lastly, call the clinic.
 Are their fees suspiciously lower than the others?
 How does the staff sound?
 Are they knowledgeable, friendly, willing to take their time with you?
 Do they offer counseling afterwards should you or your partner want to come in to talk?
 Is there a fee for this counseling?

 2. How does she decide which type of abortion to choose?